History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 USING AN ACTIVE CROSSOVER

 An internationally known high-end combination was Mark Levinson's HQD-system.
-Each transducer consisted of two Quad ESL electrostatic loudspeaker panels and a Decca London Ribbon in a d'Apollito configuration.
-The Hartley subwoofer (not shown) completed the system.
-If you want to see what the system really looks like, visit the Sound Art l Iwakura Alchi Japan Page
+Each loudspeaker system consisted of a Hartley subwoofer (H), two Quad ESL electrostatic loudspeaker panels (Q), and one Decca London Ribbon (D) in a d'Apollito configuration.
+The Hartley subwoofer (not shown here) completed the system.
+If you want to see what the system really looks like - but now with the famous Sequerra tweeter, visit the Sound Art l Iwakura Alchi Japan Page.

 The original London Ribbon was a development of DECCA Special Products.